-From kiwitrees 3.0.1 there are new simpler ways to modify the themes that control the look and feel of kiwitrees.
+Since kiwitrees ver.
+3.0.1 it is very simple to modify the themes that control the look and feel of kiwitrees.

 In previous versions you have always been able to modify the theme files to change specific elements of the display.
 But that is always risky as at each upgrade your changes would be over-written.
 At the very least you would need to re-do your changes, and at worst you might not have a record of what they were!

 For those reasons the best advice was always to create a completely new theme by copying an existing theme folder, changing its name (both the folder and other references in the file ‘theme.php’, then modifying the files to suit your needs.
 When an upgrade is installed your personal theme is not touched.
 You would however still need to know the differences between your theme and the one you copied, so you can then adjust yours to match changes in the standard version.
 This is still the best way to proceed if the changes you want are significant.

 But now a third option is available which makes small changes to a standard theme easier to do, is not touched during an upgrade, and makes checking for new changes painless.

 All that is required to modify a theme is to add one or more new files, named mystyle.css, mytheme.php, myfooter.php, or myheader.php, as indicated in the image at the top of this page.
 For most requirements just creating a mystyle.css file with a few style changes will be all that is required.

 - Your custom style sheet MUST be named mystyle.css and your custom theme.php file MUST be named mytheme.php.

 - Your custom header and footer files can have any name as you will reference them in your mytheme.php (see below).

 Customising the style sheet